skydoves/PowerSpinner/README.md

   override val spinnerView: PowerSpinnerView = powerSpinnerView override var onSpinnerItemSelectedListener: OnSpinnerItemSelectedListener<MySpinnerItem>? = null
 ```
-On the customized adapter, you must call `notifyItemSelected` method </br>
-when your item is clicked or the spinner item should be changed.
+On the customized adapter, you must call `spinnerView.notifyItemSelected` method when your item is clicked or the spinner item should be changed.

 ```kotlin
 override fun onBindViewHolder(holder: MySpinnerViewHolder, position: Int) {